 CAPITAL FINANCE COMMITTEE

-This Committee will develop at least one half-day educational session focusing on current healthcare finance issues that would appeal to CFO’s and other senior-level healthcare and healthcare finance professionals.
-The program will emphasize topics and trends in capital finance and other macro issues of interest to C-suite executives.
-The session may feature investment bankers, rating agencies, and federal/state government policy makers.
-The session’s aim is to focus on emerging trends in healthcare finance and to offer the attendees an opportunity to focus on issues in the world of capital finance.
-The Committee will also recruit writers to prepare 2-3 articles for the HFMA Advisor newsletter.
+The Capital Finance Committee will develop at least one half-day educational session, appealing to CFO’s and other senior-level healthcare and healthcare finance professionals, focusing on emerging strategic, operational, and financial trends in healthcare and their implications to an organization’s financial standing.
+The program will emphasize topics and trends in both capital finance and macro issues of interest to C-suite executives.
+The session may feature healthcare leaders, investment bankers, rating agencies, investors, and policy makers.
+The Committee will also prepare a “teaser” blog post for the educational session, a synopsis blog post following the session, and will recruit writers to prepare 2-3 additional blog posts for the chapter’s blog.

 Board Liaisons: Karen Kinsella

 This Committee will focus on all aspects of corporate compliance activities required of health care providers.
 The Committee will explore compliance program best practices and coordinate an educational session that will be offered in December.
 The Committee will meet approximately six times during the year, either in person or by telephone and for at least one social event.
 During these meetings, the Committee will not only prepare for our educational session, but will benefit from facilitated discussions and presentations on current compliance issues.
-The Committee will also recruit writers to prepare 2-3 articles for the compliance issue of the HFMA Advisor.
+The Committee will also prepare a “teaser” blog post for the educational program, a synopsis blog post following the program, and will recruit writers to prepare 2-3 additional blog posts for the chapter’s blog.